gugarosa/opytimizer/README.md

 2. **Installing** is also easy if you wish to read the code and bump yourself into, follow along.
 3. Note that there might be some **additional** steps in order to use our solutions.
 4. If there is a problem, please do not **hesitate**, call us.
 5. Finally, we focus on **minimization**.
-Take that in mind, when designing your problem.
+Take that in mind when designing your problem.

 ---